kisom/goutils/README.md

         cruntar/    Untar an archive with hard links, copying instead of linking.
-        csrpubdump/ Dump the public key from an X.509 certificate request. fragment/   Print a fragment of a file. jlp/        JSON linter/prettifier.
+        csrpubdump/ Dump the public key from an X.509 certificate request. diskimg/    Write a disk image to a device. eig/	    EEPROM image generator.
+        fragment/   Print a fragment of a file. jlp/        JSON linter/prettifier.
         kgz/        Custom gzip compressor / decompressor that handles 99% of my use cases.
+	parts/	    Simple parts database management for my collection of electronic components.
-        pem2bin/    Dump the binary body of a PEM-encoded block. pembody/    Print the body of a PEM certificate. pemit/      Dump data to a PEM file. showimp/    List the external (e.g. non-stdlib and outside the current working directory) imports for a Go file. readchain/  Print the common name for the certificates in a bundle.
+        pem2bin/    Dump the binary body of a PEM-encoded block. pembody/    Print the body of a PEM certificate. pemit/      Dump data to a PEM file. readchain/  Print the common name for the certificates in a bundle.
         renfnv/     Rename a file to base32-encoded 64-bit FNV-1a hash.
-        rhash/      Compute the digest of remote files. showimp     Display the external imports in a package. ski         Display the SKI for PEM-encoded TLS material. stealchain/ Dump the verified chain from a TLS connection.
+        rhash/      Compute the digest of remote files. showimp/    List the external (e.g. non-stdlib and outside the current working directory) imports for a Go file. ski         Display the SKI for PEM-encoded TLS material. sprox/	    Simple TCP proxy.
+        stealchain/ Dump the verified chain from a TLS connection to a server.
+	stealchain- Dump the verified chain from a TLS server/   connection from a client.
         subjhash/   Print or match subject info from a certificate. tlskeypair/ Check whether a TLS certificate and key file match. utc/        Convert times to UTC.
         yamll/      A small YAML linter.
+    config/	    A simple global configuration system where configuration data is pulled from a file or an environment variable transparently.
+    dbg/	    A debug printer.
     die/            Death of a program.
     fileutil/       Common file functions.
     lib/            Commonly-useful functions for writing Go programs. logging/        A logging library.
     mwc/            MultiwriteCloser implementation.
+    rand/	    Utilities for working with math/rand.
-    sbuf/           A byte buffer that can be wiped. tee/            Emulate tee(1)'s functionality in io.Writers.
+    sbuf/           A byte buffer that can be wiped. seekbuf/	    A read-seekable byte buffer.
+    tee/            Emulate tee(1)'s functionality in io.Writers.
     testio/         Various I/O utilities useful during testing. testutil/       Various utility functions useful during testing.